Skip to content ↓

 - Visual impairment, hearing impairment etc.

-At DHSG we use a person-centred approach to ensure we meet students’ individual needs.
-We strive to build confidence and resilience alongside developing the skills necessary to reduce barriers to learning.
+At DHSG, we use a person-centred approach to ensure we meet students’ individual needs through applying the graduated approach.
+We strive to build confidence and resilience while also developing the skills necessary to reduce barriers to learning.

 Why and How?